AIWIP/openwrt-starter-kit/README.md

 # OpenWRT/LEDE Starter Kit

 This Starter Kit is designed to help other companies build and configure their own distribution of OpenwWRT/LEDE for their own IOT device.

+This project will create custom image to flash on your device as well as a custom package containing your software.

 ## Getting Started